etalius/PredictingTrackResults/README.md

 * LinearRegression - basic linear regression on all data sets, higher dimensional and certain year elimination for womens 100
 * FullDataRegressions - linear, ridge and lasso with all features
 * DataExploration - plot histograms of data

+## Results
+* PDF with results of all experiments in the paper